Key Takeaways

 Can the statute of limitations be paused (tolled)?

 Yes, in limited circumstances.
-Common tolling grounds include the plaintiff's minority (being under 18), legal incapacity, or fraudulent concealment of the violation.
-Some courts also recognize tolling during related criminal proceedings.
+Common tolling or delayed-accrual issues include the plaintiff's minority (being under 18), legal incapacity, fraudulent concealment, and claims that cannot proceed under Heck until a conviction is invalidated.
 Equitable tolling may also apply when a plaintiff has been actively misled by the defendant or when extraordinary circumstances beyond the plaintiff's control prevented timely filing.
-However, courts apply tolling doctrines narrowly, and relying on them is risky — the safest course is always to file as early as possible within the standard two-year window.
+Courts apply these doctrines narrowly, so the safest course is always to file as early as possible within the standard two-year window.

 What if I missed the two-year deadline?